 Monday through Friday, 8:30 a.m. – 2:30 p.m.

-Transportation: Transportation arrangements will be made by the student’s home school district.
+A district-identified administrator will facilitate the referral, authorize credit/course of study plans and student transportation, as well as confirm all school records are updated and maintained by the district.
+Transportation arrangements will be made by the student’s home school district.
 The student will not be allowed to drive his/her own vehicle to school.